 In the last couple of weeks, the peony season is in full swing.
 Millions of the most pretty flowers in the flower industry - I think we can all agree on that - are being harvested from the fields.
 Talking about European peonies grown in outdoor fields, the season for peonies starts in the south of Europe, then France, and now the Dutch peonies are also ready for harvesting.
 Peonies are grown everywhere.

-Depending on which variety, if it is an early blooming plant, or middle, or late, you can find a wide range of varieties.
+Depending on which variety, if it is an early, mid, or late blooming plant, you can find a wide range of varieties.
 In total hundreds of varieties are being sold on the markets.
 Most of the varieties are ancient species and have been on the market for decades.
 To propagate peonies and find new varieties is very hard because to multiply a plant takes many, many years.

-Varieties with names as Sarah Bernhardt, Duchesse de Nemours, and Monsieur Jules Elie, are really old varieties and have proven te be really good in production and flowering.
+Varieties with names such as Peony Sarah Bernhardt, Duchesse de Nemours, and Monsieur Jules Elie, are really old varieties and have proven to be really good in production and flowering.
 Peonies are also a crop for a grower that has patience.
 That is because once the young plants/roots are being planted, it takes about three years before you have full production and the right quality of flowers.

 Knowing this, and understanding all the hard labor which has gone into the cultivation of peonies, it is for many peony enthusiasts difficult to understand why many peonies are systematically sold too raw.
 Because when a peony is sold too raw, more than often the flower doesn't perform as it could.
 When you compare the vase life and performance of peonies that have been cut at a later stage, you can see that they perform much, much better.